firebase/firebase-tools/firebase-vscode/README.md

 Manual reload from new window: "Developer: Reload Window" Default hotkey: cmd + R

-The communication between UI and extension done via the broker (see webview.postMessage) Web view uses react (carry-over from the hackweek project courtesy of Roman and Prakhar) TODO:verify ldaps
+The communication between UI and extension done via the broker (see webview.postMessage) Web view uses react (carry-over from the hackweek project courtesy of Roman and Prakhar)

 ## Structure